 How to Cook Acorn Squash

-One reason I like to bake acorn squash halves or quarters is because there's no need to peel it.
+One reason we like to bake acorn squash halves or quarters is that there's no need to peel it.
 Peeling is difficult, not only because the skin is very hard, but also because of the ridges running up and down the squash.

 Rinse the acorn squashes and pat dry.
 Place them on a cutting board.Continue to 3 of 8 below.